dixie-chick/Election_Analysis/README.md

 ![Election_Results](https://user-images.githubusercontent.com/79612565/113482483-cc8e3400-9453-11eb-9d88-87a2838908e2.png)

 ## To Wrap it Up

-3. Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+It can be proposed to the comission this script is versatile and mutable to fit other elections.
+The script can be used to understand voter demogrphaic such as:
+      - Gender
+      - Religion
+      - Age
+            ```
+            age_options = []
+            age_votes = {}
+            ```
+Understaning voter demographics can help with campaings for future elections